SimeonSavov/ProgrammingFundamentals_UnitTesting/README.md

 5. **Validation and Error Handling:** I mastered the art of incorporating validation checks into my programs to ensure that user inputs are valid.
 I also learned how to display meaningful error messages when necessary.

 6. **Calculations and Output:** I applied conditional statements to perform calculations and generate output messages based on specific conditions.

+## About the Second Section - Complex Conditional Statements (Lesson 2)

+In the second section of this course, I advanced my understanding of conditional statements in C# by exploring more complex scenarios and tasks.
+Here's an overview of what I've covered:

+1. **Multi-Branch Logic:** I delved deeper into creating multi-branch logic using `if-else if-else` statements.
+This allowed me to handle a variety of conditions and outcomes within a single block of code.

+2. **Nested Conditional Statements:** Building upon the concepts from the first section, I practiced using nested conditional statements to handle intricate decision-making processes.
+This enabled me to address more complex tasks effectively.

+3. **String Comparison:** I learned how to compare strings using conditional statements, allowing me to take specific actions based on user input or string values.

+4. **Numeric Comparisons:** I expanded my knowledge of numeric comparisons and utilized them to implement various mathematical operations and calculations within my programs.

+5. **Advanced Validation:** I honed my skills in incorporating advanced validation checks to ensure that user inputs meet specific criteria, enhancing the robustness of my applications.

+6. **Enhanced Output:** I applied complex conditional logic to generate detailed and context-aware output messages, improving the user experience and clarity of program responses.